 What is CBD Oil?

-Manufacturers then add a carrier oil (for example hemp seed, grapeseed or olive oil) to the extract thus obtained, in order to facilitate the use of the oil of CBD.
+Manufacturers then add a carrier oil (e.g.hemp seed oil, grape seeds or olive) to the extract thus obtained, in order to facilitate the use of CBD oil.

 Benefits of CBD

-Many feedbacks and consumer evaluations attest to the benefits of the molecule.
+Numerous feedbacks and consumer evaluations attest to the benefits of the molecule.
 Thus, they say that they use Cannabidiol for example against pain, sleep disorders, stress, anxiety, inflammation or skin problems.
-Some women, for example, report that they use CBD during menopause.
+For example, some women report that they use CBD during menopause.